rocketeers-app/rocketeers/content/articles/hosting/ubuntu-version.md

 lsb_release -c # Outputs: "Codename: bionic"
 ```

-If you only want the value and not the label of the output, add a the `s` parameter to the command:
+If you only want the value and not the label of the output, add the `s` parameter to the command:

 ```bash
 lsb_release -is # Outputs: "Ubuntu"